10yard/dkafe/readme.md

  - A rom patcher that automatically generates hacked roms from the many included patch files.
  - Several Donkey Kong hacks made by me specifically for use with this frontend.
  - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
- - MAME plugins and scripts interface MAME with the frontend and add cool features such as a coaching/learning mode.
+ - MAME plugins and scripts interface MAME with the frontend and add cool features such as a coaching mode.

 ### The frontend does not include:
  - Roms or information on how to obtain them.